MCP Servers & Agent Skills – Find, Compare & Submit

-The Model Context Protocol (MCP) is a standardized way for AI assistants to interact with external tools and services.
-This revolutionary protocol enables AI models to access real-world data and perform actions while maintaining security and user control.
+The Model Context Protocol (MCP) and agent skills give AI assistants standardized ways to interact with external tools and services.
+MCP servers connect AI models to real-world data and actions, while agent skills add reusable capabilities — all with security and user control.

 Learn more about the protocol